isislab-unisa/sof/README.md

 If you would like to add features to the library, you will have to change the code in `src/` and then compile the library using Maven, in the project folder:

         $ mvn compile
+        $ mvn package

-After that yoy have to update `SCUD.jar` and `SCUD-RUNNER.jar` in the folder `scud-resources`.
+After that yoy have updated `SCUD.jar` and `SCUD-RUNNER.jar` in the folder `scud-resources`.
 Those files are runnable jar file: the former with `SCUD.java` for the main class in the `MANIFEST` and the last with `SCUD-RUNNER.java`.
 Both the classes are located in the package `it.isislab.scud.core.engine.hadoop.sshclient.utils.simulation.executor`.

 To release the final build you must run the command: